 So let’s say you save for a year to go on a month-long travel of South East Asia, a cliché among us with a travelling spirit.
-You’ll definitely have a good time.
-No doubt about it.
-You’ll all go back home with some of the most valuable memories of your entire lives along with some beaded necklaces and some big elephant pattern linen trousers.
+You’ll definitely have a good time, no doubt about it.
+You’ll all go back home with some of the most valuable memories of your entire lives – a safari in Sri Lanka, camping with locals in Thailand, cooking and trying new foods in Bali or even learning a new language in China – along with some beaded necklaces and some big elephant pattern linen trousers.
 But you won’t go back with any money.

 So wherever we go we get a job.

 Those three sentences are enough to put most of you off.
 I understand why.
 We are going to be travelling for around 9-10 years if we see and do everything we want to do.